 Jets containing $b$-hadrons are identified ($b$-tagged) via an algorithm~\cite{FTAG-2018-01,ATL-PHYS-PUB-2017-013} that uses a deep-learning neural network based on the distinctive features of the $b$-hadrons such as the impact parameters of tracks and the displaced vertices reconstructed in the ID.
 Additional input to this network is provided by discriminant variables constructed by a recurrent neural network~\cite{ATL-PHYS-PUB-2017-003}, which exploits the spatial and kinematic correlations between tracks originating from the same $b$-hadron.
 For each jet, a value for the multivariate $b$-tagging discriminant is calculated.
 A jet is $b$-tagged if the $b$-tagging score is above a certain threshold, referred to as an operating point (OP).
 In this search, a jet is considered $b$-tagged if it passes the OP corresponding to 85\% efficiency to tag a $b$-quark jet, with a light-jet\footnote{`Light jet' refers to a jet originating from the hadronisation of a light quark ($u$, $d$, $s$) or a gluon.} rejection factor of about 40, and a charm-jet ($c$-jet) rejection factor of about 3, as determined for jets with $\pt >20~\gev$ and $|\eta|<2.5$ in simulated $\ttbar$ events.
 Correction factors derived from dedicated data samples enriched in $b$-jets, $c$-jets, or light jets, are applied to the simulated samples~\cite{FTAG-2018-01,ATLAS-CONF-2018-001,ATLAS-CONF-2018-006}.

 The ambiguities among leptons satisfying the $L$ criteria and selected jets are resolved by following an overlap removal procedure that takes into account whether a jet is $b$-tagged or not.
 If two electrons are closer than $\Delta R=0.1$, only the one with the higher \pt\ is considered.
-An electron lying within $\Delta R=0.1$ of a selected muon is rejected.
-If an electron and a selected jet are found within $\Delta R < 0.2$, and the jet is not $b$-tagged~\footnote{For the overlap removal, a jet is considered $b$-tagged if it passes the 70\% working point.
-However, the choice of the $b$-tagging working point does not have a sizeable impact on the signal acceptance.} and has $\pt \leq 200~\gev$, the overlapping jet is removed.
-However, if the jet has $\pt > 200~\gev$, the overlapping jet is rejected regardless of whether the jet is $b$-tagged or not.
-Muons are required to be separated by $\Delta R > 0.4$ from any selected jets, if the jet is not $b$-tagged.
-If the jet satisfying the $\Delta R < 0.4$ contains less than three tracks with $\pt > 500~\mev$, the overlapping jet is rejected from event, otherwise, the muon is rejected.
-A lepton lying within a variable size cone depending on the lepton \pt and with a maximum radius of $R=0.4$ around a selected jet that survived all previous overlap criteria is rejected.
+If an electron and a muon overlap within $\Delta R=0.1$, the muon is rejected if it is reconstructed from a track and calorimeter deposits consistent with a minimum ionising particle (i.e. calo-tagged), else the electron is rejected.
+If an electron and a selected jet are found within $\Delta R < 0.2$, the jet is rejected if it is not $b$-tagged~\footnote{For the overlap removal, a jet is considered $b$-tagged if it passes the 70\% working point.
+However, the choice of the $b$-tagging working point does not have a sizeable impact on the signal acceptance.} or if it has $\pt > 200~\gev$.
+Muons are required to be separated by $\Delta R > 0.4$ from any jet that is ghost-associated~\cite{Cacciari:2008gn} to it.
+If the jet satisfying the $\Delta R < 0.4$ requirement is not a $b$-tagged jet and contains less than three tracks with $\pt > 500~\mev$, the overlapping jet is rejected from the event, otherwise, the muon is rejected.
+If the overlapping jet is $b$-tagged, the muon is rejected.
+A lepton lying within a variable-size cone depending on the lepton \pt and with a maximum radius of $R=0.4$ around a selected jet that survived all previous overlap criteria is rejected.

 The missing transverse momentum $\vec{p}_{\mathrm{T}}^{\mathrm{miss}}$ (with magnitude $\met$) is defined as the negative vector sum of the $\pt$ of all selected and calibrated objects in the event, including a term to account for the momentum from soft particles in the event that are not associated with any of the selected objects~\cite{PERF-2016-07}.
 This soft term is calculated from inner-detector tracks matched to the selected primary vertex, which makes it more resilient to contamination from pile-up interactions.